-Imagine one day you go out to discover your car is not working.
+Imagine one day you discover your car is not working.
 You have the car towed to a repair shop where it is inspected by a mechanic.
 He concludes that there are various things wrong with the car that are going to cost you thousands of dollars.
 When you ask him how you could have prevented these issues, he tells you that routine maintenance would have prevented them.

 This is no different with your information technology network.
 Why wait for something to break when you can implement a strategy and procedures to ensure your IT network is running smoothly and securely?
 If only you had a roadmap planned out for your car’s maintenance, you could have prevented this costly expense.